 Our aim is to ensure that there are no interruptions and conflicts between ROTC duties and clinical classes.
 We also provide our nursing Cadets with mentoring resources to help them navigate their college years.

-In the case of nursing students, ROTC generally adds an additional semester to their college career.
 There are many advantages to becoming an Army Nurse, which — of course — include the opportunity to serve our Nation, plus leading amazing soldiers, caring for our soldiers and their families, traveling all over the world, getting top-notch experience, and so much more.

 Call an instructor for further information or details.